-The Frank E. Lutz collection of Hayner Distillery memorabilia.
+The John E. Lutz collection of Hayner Distillery memorabilia.

 A landmark business in Troy’s history, the Hayner Distilling Co. was founded in 1866 by Lewis Hayner as “Lewis Hayner, Distiller, Pure Copper Distilled Rye and Bourbon Whiskies.”
 The distillery went through various name changes during the years of its productivity.
 In 1885, Lewis Hayner’s nephew, William M. Hayner, opened the Hayner Distilling Company in Springfield, Ohio, as importers, selling the products by express with charges pre-paid, and also at retail at 42 East Main Street in Springfield.